-The members of the NT Build board declare that:
+The members of NT Build's board declare that:

-- 1. the financial statements and notes for the year ended 30 June 2022 are in accordance with the Northern Territory Construction Industry Long Service Leave and Benefits Act 2005 and: - a. comply with Accounting Standards, as stated in basis of preparation in Note 1 to the financial statements, and - b. give a true and fair view of the financial position and performance of NT Build. - 2.
+- the financial statements and notes for the year ended 30 June 2024 are in accordance with the Northern Territory Construction Industry Long Service Leave and Benefits Act 2005 and: - comply with Australian Accounting Standards, as stated in basis of preparation in Note 1 to the financial statements, and - b. give a true and fair view of the financial position and performance of NT Build. - 2.
 In the opinion of the members of the Board, there are reasonable grounds to believe that NT Build will be able to pay its debts as and when they become due and payable.